 After 6-8 weeks, roots will begin to establish.
 You can tug onto the stem to ensure the roots are secure.
 Cut a slit in the plastic bag and continue to keep the plant's soil damp until rooting has developed.
 This will help acclimate the plant to normal humidity levels.

-Once the roots are secure, transplant to its new home and place it in bright, indirect sunlight and water it each week, providing it necessary temperatures and humidity.
+Once the roots are secure, transplant to their new home and place them in bright, indirect sunlight and water them each week, providing them necessary temperatures and humidity.